 Unlike the general waste and commingled recycling services, organics collection services are still not universal across all councils.
 Of the 79 councils in Victoria, 53 currently provide some sort of organics collection service to their residents.
-Of these, 28 services are regular compulsory services (i.e. weekly or fortnightly collection), and 25 are an optional user-pays service (fortnightly collection).
+Of these, 28 services are regular compulsory services (such as, weekly or fortnightly collection) and 25 are an optional user-pays service (fortnightly collection).

 Diversion of food organics from landfill is becoming a priority for councils in Victoria.
 As at April 2017, 11 out of 79 councils in Victoria (14%) were providing a food organics collection service to households, with a handful also looking to collect food organics from small businesses.

 Food waste makes up a large proportion of collected residual waste from households (36% of the residual waste bin).
 Collecting it has the potential to divert a significant amount of waste from landfill with a positive impact on recycling.
 A food waste collection can be part of an effective service profile that includes reduced frequency residual waste collections.

 The following information and guidance covers a range of topics related to kerbside organics collection.

 The Food and Garden Organics Best Practice Collection Manual addresses each step in the consideration, planning and implementation of a kerbside organics collection service, from investigating the right type of systems to adopt, through to service roll out and ongoing monitoring and evaluation of service performance.

 WRAP UK has produced a Household Food Waste Collections Guide, to provide local authorities with information on the collection of household food waste as a means of diverting material from landfill or other residual waste treatment.
 The guide includes the different options and systems for collecting food waste (UK context) and highlights issues to consider when planning and implementing a new food waste collection scheme.
 The guide also provides advice to local government on how to increase participation and capture rates through effective promotion and communication activities.